skunkiferous/GenericObject/README.md

 And we also currently have a "long" implementation.
 It is similar to the "double" in that the boolean space is "reserved".
-It supports 64 booleans, and offers good speed for long values, be is somewhat slower for float and double.
+It supports 64 booleans, and offers good speed for long values, but is somewhat slower for float and double.

 Each API defines *exactly the same public static methods*.
 So you can use them in two ways; either directly, by doing a static import of the methods, or